malliamanis/mancet/README.md

 Use scrollwheel to zoom in and out <br>
 Use UP and DOWN keys to increase and decrease the amount of iterations Press SPACE to reset
+Press C to switch between HSV and Grayscale